VaishnaviReddy99/policeData/README.md

 ## Datasheet Development
-The datasheet is created as DATASHEET.xlsx.
-This file gets created during application runtime if not present.
+The datasheet is created as DATASHEET.

 ## Assumptions
 a.
 The URLs are always provided in a CSV file.
 It assumes the CSV file contains URLs or some identifier for fetching additional details about each incident.